Altoona Baboona left the library for a ride in my car-a.

 Almost every adventure--and not just in children's literature--has them: Peter Pan, The Sword in the Stone, Tolkiens well known "sting", Sasha--a story about a young woman warrior.
 Arrrrrr!
 Yes, pirates have swords, so any wiry pirate adventure will do.
 Yes, that includes The Princess Bride.
 The Lion the Witch and the Wardrobe is full of them.
 Then there is Don Juan, Ryann Watter's and the Kings Sword, Sir Cumference and the Sword in the Cone, King Arthur, The Hunchback of Notre Dame, Percy Jackson and the Olympian series, The Sunflower Sword, The Perfect Sword, Aladdin, Sinbad...the list is never ending!

 Let us examine why swords are so wonderfully enchanting and dangerous.
 Is it the sharp pointy tip?
 No. Is it the arm of the wielder that makes it so powerful?
 Partly, I'd say.
 Really though, what is the strongest part of the sword?
 You will laugh when you learn this because it is a bit ironic.
 Forte!
+1: the part of a sword or foil blade that is between the middle and the hilt and that is the strongest part of the blade

 2: one's strong point